dzekelid/members/_listings/github/orgs-org-members-username-delete.md

       - in: header
         name: Accept
         description: Is used to set specified media type
+      - in: query
+        name: access_token
+        description: Your Github OAuth token
       - in: path
         name: org
         description: Name of organisation
       - in: path
         name: username
         description: Name of the user
-      - in: header
-        name: X-GitHub-Media-Type
-        description: You can check the current version of media type in responses
-      - in: header
-        name: X-GitHub-Request-Id
-      - in: header
-        name: X-RateLimit-Limit
-      - in: header
-        name: X-RateLimit-Remaining
-      - in: header
-        name: X-RateLimit-Reset
       responses:
         200:
           description: OK